albinoghost/BookmarkBackupAndRestore/README.md

 2.Run BrowserBackupAndRestore.bat

-3.Choose Restore..Files are from computername
+3.Choose Restore..Files are restored from computername